All Episodes

 I think it's been bothering Cadell ever since August 1st of 1988.

-But the fact of the matter is that he's there there aren't very many others piping up and expressing these fears.
+But the fact of the matter is that there aren't very many others piping up and expressing these fears.

-Lanny Davis, in a very cowardly misleading way, tries to do so today in the uh in the Wall Street Journal.
+Lanny Davis, in a very cowardly, misleading way, tries to do so today in the Wall Street Journal.

-But still they are they are uh making it plain, some of them are that this this this blogosphere bunch uh is not good for them.
+But still, they are making it plain, some of them are, that this blogosphere bunch is not good for them.

-Now I want you to go back just two months ago, two weeks ago, any go back, any period of time in the recent past.
+Now, I want you to go back just two months ago, two weeks ago, any period of time in the recent past.

-Don't you recall reports in the media, Democrats gonna sweep big, Democrats win the House, Democrats win the Senate, Democrats on the way to the White House in 2008?
+Don't you recall reports in the media, Democrats going to sweep big, Democrats win the House, Democrats win the Senate, Democrats on the way to the White House in 2008.

-That's just spin, that's just PR advanced by themselves in league with their willing accomplices in the drive-by media.
+That's just PR advanced by themselves in league with their willing accomplices in the drive-by media.

 Here's another one.

-How will the country view Joel Lieberman losing this primary tomorrow as one of the more moderate voices?
+Hannity asked Caddell, how will the country view Joe Lieberman losing this primary tomorrow as one of the more moderate voices?

-If he loses, you're gonna empower what I call the real fringe of this party who are going to believe that they've been right all along, and they are going to start setting litmus tests for everybody.
+If he loses, you're going to empower what I call the real fringe of this party who are going to believe that they've been right all along, and they are going to start setting litmus tests for everybody.

-A month ago, Kerry got nine votes for for pulling out with a set timetable next year.
+A month ago, Kerry got nine votes for pulling out with a set timetable next year.

 That's what we're looking at.